drewlongdin-dev/longdin-noise/README.md

 The density will basically dictate how noisy the image is.
 A really, really low density like 0.0005 - especially on a low number of iterations like 1 - 4 - scatters 'searchlights' across the image.
 I have yet to find a use for this but it's pretty cool.
 A high density creates a more tightly packed image where blending between colours occurs much sooner in the iterative process.

 The radius is quite simple.
 It just affects how far each active cell can influence.
-I haven't had an opportunity to experiment with this much, but it should have an 'octaves' effect where higher values create simpler noise.
+I haven't had an opportunity to experiment with this much, but it should have a 'reverse octaves' effect where higher values create simpler noise.

 ### Example Images